jsalignon/cactus/docs/1_Intro/Quick_start.md

 # Dependencies and profiles

 Cactus needs two software to be installed in order to run: Nextflow and one of SingularityCE, Docker, conda or Mamba.
+Please read the [Dependencies](/docs/2_Install/Dependencies.md) section for details on versions and installation of these software.
 Then, the *-profile* argument should be used to specicify which tools manager to use.
 In general, it is recommended to use SingularityCE on HPC systems since Singularity containers can be [run without sudo](https://blogs.oregonstate.edu/learningbydoing/2022/01/04/docker-and-singularity-containers-which-one-is-better/) and Singularity images are [immutable](https://singularity-docs.readthedocs.io/en/latest/) which ensures a high level of reproducibility and verification of images (see also [here](https://spiediedocs.binghamton.edu/docs/conda_singularity_modules.html)).
 Users should see with their administrator which of these 4 options are available and recommended.

 # Install and run

-The first step is to create the global configuration file *.cactus.config* located in the home folder.
+The first step is to create the global configuration file *.cactus.config* located in the user's home folder.
 This file must indicate the path where to download the references and the singularity containers.
-Here is an example of a *.cactus.config* file when using Singularity with a Tower token to monitor the pipeline runs on [Nextflow Tower](https://cloud.tower.nf/):
+Here is an example of a *.cactus.config* file when using Singularity with a Tower token to monitor the pipeline runs on [Nextflow Tower](https://cloud.tower.nf/) (which is highly recommended):
 ```
 params.references_dir        = "${HOME}/workspace/cactus/references"
 params.singularity_cache_dir = "${HOME}/workspace/singularity_containers"